tortuvshin/next-seo/README.md

 #### Handling multiple instances

-If your page requires multiple instances of a given JSON-LD component, you can specify unique `keyOverride` properties, and `next-seo` will handle the rest.
+If your page requires multiple instances of a given JSON-LD component, you can specify unique `keyOverride` properties, and `@chinggis-systems/next-seo` will handle the rest.

 This comes in handy for blog rolls, search results, and overview pages.